Scientific Name For A Sloth

 Q: Why is it important to use the scientific names instead of common names?

 A: Common names can vary regionally and sometimes refer to multiple species, leading to confusion and ambiguity.
-Scientific names provide a consistent and unambiguous way to identify a specific organism globally.
+On the flip side, scientific names provide a consistent and unambiguous way to identify a specific organism globally.
 This precision is vital in scientific research, conservation, and communication.

 Q: Are there any subspecies within the sloth species?